Simon man sentenced for grand larceny

-Dewayne G. Bishop, 29, of Simon, pleaded guilty to grand larceny.
-On May 1, he was sentenced to one to 10 years in prison.
+Dewayne G. Bishop, 29, of Simon, pleaded guilty to grand larceny May 1 and was sentenced to one to 10 years in prison.

 Derek Laxton, Wyoming County assistant prosecutor, served as lead prosecutor in the case.